 - You will want to use a double boiler to melt the candy melts or white chocolate chips, whichever you choose to use.
 The best way to melt the white chocolate to a perfect dipping consistency is to follow these steps:

 - After the water has started boiling in your double boiler, place about 1 tablespoon of crisco shortening in the top of the double boiler.
 Melt the crisco to a clear liquid.
 This only takes about one minute to melt.

 - Turn off the heat under the double boiler, and pour the white chocolate into the top of the double boiler.
 Stir constantly until the chocolate is smooth and melted.

 - Pour the melted chocolate into a narrow topped bowl or wide topped mug, whichever works best for the size of your cookies.
 You just want the chocolate to be deep enough to cover about ⅓ to ½ of the cookie.
 This part is SO fun.
 You really cannot mess up the dipping.
 Just have fun with it.
 To crush the candy canes, place about 6 full sized candy canes in a ziploc bag and use a large metal spoon to crush the canes.
 I used a heavy metal soup serving spoon, and it worked well.

 I love the soft fudgy cookies combined with the white chocolate candy shell.
 Two contrasting textures with lots of flavor in this chocolate mint cookies recipe.
 SO good.

-These are simple peppermint cookies to whip up, however, they taste like you’ve been in the kitchen all day.
-And, they look so darn festive, they are the perfect Holiday gift.
+These are simple peppermint cookies to whip up, however, they taste like you've been in the kitchen all day.
+And, they look so darn festive, these dark chocolate peppermint cookies are the perfect Holiday gift.

 Dark Chocolate Peppermint Cookies